jimatas/Developist.Core.Persistence/ReadMe.md

 ```
 The `Find` method and its async counterpart, `FindAsync`, have numerous overloads that accept different parameters in order to customize the returned result.
 Among these overloads are those that accept an `IQueryablePaginator<T>`, to partition large result sets, and those that accept an `IEntityIncludePaths<TEntity>`, through which any related data to eager load can be specified.

+### Persisting changes
+Any changes made to the entities that have been retrieved through the `IRepository<TEntity>` instance will be committed back to the database upon calling the `IUnitOfWork`'s `Complete` method, or its async counterpart, `CompleteAsync`.

+New entities can be added using the `IRepository<TEntity>`'s `Add` method and existing entities can be removed using its `Remove` method.
+Again, these changes will only be persisted after calling the `IUnitOfWork`'s `Complete` or `CompleteAsync` method.